Michigan

 of Lakes (See Elk Lake) accessed off Torch Lake by Boat.
 The eastern end features

 an inlet to Grass River which is navigable by boat to Lake Bellaire.
+Free single public launch ramp off Clam Lake Road southwest of Bellaire.

 - Cooke Dam